AvanindraC/passrack/README.md

 Then it will ask for a directory.
 Give the directory with the file.txt
 Then it will display the decrypted text

+#### Linux/Mac

+Encrypting

+Open terminal and type pm.
+Then type pm encrypt
+Then it will ask for a directory.
+Give the directory with the file.txt
+Note: You don't have to make a file it makes on itself It will add the file with the encrypted file

+Decrypting
+Open terminal and type pm.
+Then type pm decrypt
+Then it will ask for a directory.
+Give the directory with the file.txt
+Then it will display the decrypted text

 ### Softwares used